UBC-MDS/programming-in-python-for-data-science/slides/module1_15.md

 ---

-You can make change to either limit how much you show or extend it too with additional arguments
+You can make change to either limit how much you show or extend it too with additional arguments:

 ```python
 df.describe(include = "all")